MichalBurgunder/Problems-with-Lodash-sourcecode/README.md

 Lodash has been hailed as an essential library for Javascript, with good reason.
 It is a library that provides plenty of functions, some more intuitive than others, that make the job of a developer much easier.
 However, an overreliance on lodash can come with costs of efficiency, as well as readability of code.

-Before I get into the details, I need to confess, I am not a senior programmer, or engineer.
-I've just had about one year in the world of software engineering and coding, and perhaps I am talking out of my depth here.
-Nevertheless, before I started coding, I've always had a knack for writing, having written a screenplay, several short stories and a short play.
+Before I get into the details, I need to confess, I am not a senior programmer, or an engineer with a formal software background.
+I've had one year of experience in the world of software engineering and coding, and perhaps I am talking out of my depth here.
+Perhaps lodash _is_ a library that should be learned, and should be used often.
+However, to me, it comes with significant costs of readability.

-To me, writing code is very similar to writing short stories, in that in needs to readable, and dense, in order to get a point across faster.
-In the case of coding, there is also the aspect of code efficiency to deal with
+I've always had a knack for writing, having written a screenplay, several short stories and a short play, which is why I place a great deal of attention to code quality and readability.
+To me, writing code is very similar to writing short stories, in that in needs to write in a readable, and dense syntax/style, in order to get a point across faster.
+In the case of coding, this concept approximately translates to efficiency.

 Having said this, using lodash for every problem that one encounters, is I think, unnecessary.
 The spread operator for example, makes many of the functionalities of lodash superfluous, as well as more readable.